Al-Shorta SC: Managers

 In 1958, the Al-Shorta Select XI appointed their first foreign manager in Palestinian coach Dennis Nasrawi.
-Since 1974, Al-Shorta have been coached by ten foreign managers from seven countries.
+Since 1974, Al-Shorta have been coached by eleven foreign managers from seven countries.
 The first of these was Yugoslavian coach Rajko Menista who took charge of Al-Shorta from 1982 to 1983.

-Since 2013, Al-Shorta have hired two Brazilian managers (Lorival Santos and Marcos Paquetá), three Egyptian managers (Mohamed Youssef, Moamen Soliman and Mohamed Azima), one Jordanian manager (Haitham Al-Shaboul as caretaker), one Montenegrin manager (Nebojša Jovović), one Serbian manager (Aleksandar Ilić) and one Tunisian manager (Chiheb Ellili).
+Since 2013, Al-Shorta have hired two Brazilian managers (Lorival Santos and Marcos Paquetá), three Egyptian managers (Mohamed Youssef, Moamen Soliman and Mohamed Azima), one Jordanian manager (Haitham Al-Shboul as caretaker), one Montenegrin manager (Nebojša Jovović), one Serbian manager (Aleksandar Ilić) and two Tunisian managers (Chiheb Ellili and Sami Trabelsi).
 The rest of the club's managers throughout history have been of Iraqi nationality.

 Notable managers

 The following managers won at least one major trophy when in charge of the team: